 The words "value" and "benefits" have been occasionally used synonymously in the literature (Laursen & Svejvig, 2016).
 For example, Chan (2000) signified IT value as benefits from IT investments.
-Some authors applied the term "benefits" (e.g., Mirani & Lederer, 1998; Ross,

-2006; Shang & Seddon, 2002), while other IT strategy scientists used "IT value" (e.g., Chan, 2000; Davern & Kauffman, 2000; Hitt, Brynjolfsson, & Walsham, 1994) or "IT business value" (e.g., Armstron & Sambamurthy, 1996; Sambamurthy & Zmud; 1994; Tallon, Kraemer, & Gurbaxani, 2000), or, similarly, "business value of IT" (e.g., Fink & Sukenik, 2011; Hitt, Brynjolfsson, & Walsham, 1994; Nevo & Wade, 2010).
+Some authors applied the term "benefits" (e.g., Mirani & Lederer, 1998; Ross, 2006; Shang & Seddon, 2002), while other IT strategy scientists used "IT value" (e.g., Chan, 2000; Davern & Kauffman, 2000; Hitt et al., 1994) or "IT business value" (e.g., Armstron & Sambamurthy, 1996; Sambamurthy & Zmud; 1994; Tallon et al., 2000), or, similarly, "business value of IT" (e.g., Fink & Sukenik, 2011; Hitt et al., 1994; Nevo & Wade, 2010).
 Other academics used both the terms "benefits" and "value" concurrently throughout a paper (e.g., Jurison, 1996) or merged them into the phrase "IT business value benefits" (e.g., Daulatkar & Sangle, 2016).

 IT value manifests itself in numerous ways: profitability, productivity, process improvements, and more (Kohli & Grover, 2008).
-Not surprisingly, IT value has been classified very differently, for example, in strategic dimensions (Oh & Pinsonneault, 2007), as value drivers (Jarvenpaa, 2002), business functions (Tallon, Kraemer, & Gurbaxani, 2000), flow directions of products/services (Lankhorst et al., 2013), or other categories (Chan, 2000; Gammelgård, Ekstedt, & Gustafsson, 2006).
+Not surprisingly, IT value has been classified very differently, for example, in strategic dimensions (Oh & Pinsonneault, 2007), as value drivers (Jarvenpaa, 2002), business functions (Tallon et al., 2000), flow directions of products/services (Lankhorst et al., 2013), or other categories (Chan, 2000; Gammelgård et al., 2006).
 Chan (2000) reviewed IT-value articles in prestigious journals between 1993 and 1998 and found five main aspects in terms of which IT value was discussed: environment, strategy, objectives, structure, and culture.
 In contrast, Oh and Pinsonneault's (2007) strategic dimensions comprised three different aspects: cost reduction, revenue growth, and quality improvement.
 Two dimensions were linked to firm performance (lower costs, higher revenues), while quality addressed external market aspects (e.g., value perception and differentiation from competitors).
 The "drivers" for IT value that Jarvenpaa (2002) indicated include efficiency increase, resource and capability enhancements, buyer-supplier relationships, and transaction mechanisms and structures.
-Thus, classifications of IT value are inconsistent in the literature (Fink & Sukenik, 2011).
-Beside the need for a universal definition of IT value, a unitary categorization is useful.
+Thus, classifications of IT value are varying in the literature (Fink & Sukenik, 2011).
+Beside the need for an consistent definition of IT value, concise categories of IT value are useful.